- Pets and Animals»

 A Short History

 Welsh ponies originated in Wales, a small and beautiful country located on the western border of the island of Great Britain.
 Wales is a country of mountains, valleys and coastline.
 The weather varies due to the changing geographic conditions.
-This diversity led to the development of an extremely hardy and intelligent species.
+This diversity led to the development of an extremely hardy and intelligent species of ponies.

-Over the centuries the Welsh pony has bred with Arabian horses.
-Dyoll Starlight, considered the father of modern Welsh ponies, had Arabian blood in him.
+Over the centuries the Welsh ponies were bred with Arabian horses.
 Arabian horses were bred over the years for endurance, intelligence, and friendliness.
-They are high-spirited, but this trait is tempered by the Welsh of the pony.
+The Arabian horses are high-spirited, but this trait is tempered by the Welsh of the pony.

 The Welsh have used these fine animals to ride, pull plows, and pull wagons.
 The Welsh coal miners used these ponies in the mines.
 Welsh ponies have been used by postmen and by the calvary.
 Today they are mainly kept for pleasure and for show.

 In the late 1800's the Welsh pony was imported to the United States.
 They were renowned for their friendliness and ease of training.
 In 1957 there were 2,881 Welsh ponies registered in the United State.
-Over the years this breed has gained popularity, having all the greatest American traits...adaptability, friendliness, endurance and heart.
-As of 2010 there are more than 45,000 Welsh ponies registered in the United States.
+Over the years this breed has gained popularity.
+They have all the greatest American traits; adaptability, friendliness, endurance and heart.
+As of 2010, there are more than 45,000 Welsh ponies registered in the United States.

 The Difference Between Ponies and Horses